Noon Chai, also known as Sheer Chai, is a traditional tea of Kashmir made with special tea leaves, milk, and baking soda.

 Things to know about Noon Chai Recipe

-Noon Chai is a traditional beverage in Kashmir.
+Noon Chai is an Indian traditional beverage in Kashmir.
 Kashmiris are known to be tea connoisseurs, and this special tea is a pride in their culture.
 The eye-appealing pink color of the tea makes it a favorite of people.
-The word “Noon” means “salt” in Kashmiri and “Chai” means “tea”.
+The word “Noon” means “salt” in Kashmiri, and “Chai” means “tea.”

 The Kashmiri kettle, Samovar, is used to brew and serve the pink-colored tea.
 Though the tea is not very difficult to make, it requires more effort to brew than other common varieties of tea.